-Every month, Dr. Sheila, Chopra’s Chief Medical Officer will be answering questions from our followers.
-If you have a general question for her around health and wellness, please send us an email to email@example.com, and your question may be the one she answers next month.
-This month, Dr. Sheila answers a question about the seasons of life and how they connect with Ayurveda and the doshas.
+For the Ask Dr. Sheila column, Dr. Sheila Patel, Chopra’s Chief Medical Officer, answers questions from our community.
+If you have a general question for Sheila around health and wellness, please send an email to email@example.com, and your question may be the one she answers next.